bGZo/hentai/README.md

 ## Why

-1. Separate ==NSFW== contents from pay attention, so you can focus on more real things.
+1. Separate NSFW contents from pay attention, so you can focus on more real things.
 2. RSSHub official instance had been banned or limit by many servers' provider.
 You could always get the response like: `address no respon`.
 3. Re-release the rss feed with custom function like translate / media replace / web-hook and more.